It took Hero two years to productionize an already production-ready-looking motorcycle; Xtreme 200S launch date has been revealed by the company.

 At the Auto Expo press conference, Hero officially announced that Xtreme 200S will be launched sometime ‘next year’ (ie in 2017).
 Company’s CTO (Chief Technology Officer) Marcus Braunsperger added “for sure before the next Auto Expo (which is in Feb 2018)“.

 In a latest update, Hero has shared invites for an event scheduled on the 30th January which is touted to be nothing but the official launch of the Xtreme 200.
-They have also showcased a new adventure motorcycle XPulse which is expected to be based on the similar platform and Hero has already hinted of taking it to production.
+Recently, they have also showcased a new adventure motorcycle XPulse which is expected to be based on the similar platform and Hero has already hinted at taking it to production.

 Xtreme 200S: Preview – 10 Quick Key Pointers